Bolivia's Morales resigns after losing backing of security forces

 The streets of La Paz immediately exploded in celebration, as jubilant Bolivians set off firecrackers and waved the country's red, yellow and green flag.

+The main opposition candidate in the election, former president Carlos Mesa, said Bolivians "have taught the world a lesson.
+Tomorrow Bolivia will be a new country."

+Cuba and Venezuela, longtime allies of the leftist leader, denounced a "coup".

-Morales, 60 and in power since 2006, was declared the winner of the Oct 20 presidential election a narrow margin, giving him a controversial fourth term.
+Morales - a former coca farmer and Bolivia's first indigenous president - was declared the winner of the Oct 20 presidential election a narrow margin, giving him a controversial fourth term, having first taken power in 2006.

 But the opposition said there was fraud in the vote count and three weeks of street protests ensued, during which three people died and hundreds were injured.